adityaramesh/ccbase/README.md

 # Introduction

-`ccbase` is a header-only collection of lightweight modules that augment the standard library or provide abstractions over platform-specific functionality.
+`ccbase` is a header-only collection of lightweight modules that augment the standard library or provide abstractions over platform-specific functionality for Linux and OS X.

 The `ccbase` library consists of the following components: